Hong Kong Brief

 The major function of the Legislative Council (LegCo) is to enact laws; examine and approve budgetary matters; monitor the government's performance; and debate issues of public interest.
 The LegCo also endorses the appointment and removal of judges of the Court of Final Appeal.
 It cannot initiate bills involving government expenditure and so has a limited role in policy development.
 Its meetings are open to the public.

 Legislative Council elections were held on 9 September 2012, with all 70 LegCo members elected for a term of four years.
 Five geographic constituencies returned 35 members by universal suffrage using a proportional representation party-list system.
-Functional constituencies, representing occupational and functional groups, returned 30 members.
-The franchise of the functional constituencies is limited to the membership of these groups, an electoral base of less than 230,000 compared with a total voting population of around 3.4 million.
-The remaining five members were elected on a proportional basis in a single Hong Kong-wide constituency by all the voters who did not have a vote in the functional constituencies.
-The electors of these five “super seats” constituted about 90 per cent of the total voting population.
+Functional constituencies, representing occupational and functional groups, an electoral base of less than 230,000, returned 30 members.
+The remaining five members were elected on a proportional basis by all the voters who did not have a vote in the functional constituencies.
+The electors of these five “super seats” comprised about 90 per cent of the total voting population of around 3.4 million.

 Hong Kong's legal system is based on English Common Law.
 Under the Basic Law, the judiciary is independent of the executive and legislative branches of government.
 The Court of Final Appeal replaced the British Privy Council as the highest appellate court in Hong Kong on 1 July 1997.

-The power of final interpretation of the Basic Law rests with China's National People's Congress Standing Committee (NPCSC).
+China's National People's Congress Standing Committee (NPCSC) has the power of final interpretation of the Basic Law.
 The NPCSC has exercised this power on five occasions: concerning the right of abode (1999), universal suffrage (2004 and 2007), the term of the Chief Executive (2005) and law of sovereign immunity (2011).

 As Hong Kong is Australia’s leading regional business base, we have a substantial stake in the integrity of Hong Kong’s legal system.
 Distinguished Australian jurists have been appointed to the Court of Final Appeal as non-permanent judges, including former Chief Justice of the NSW Supreme Court, James Spigelman, and former justices of the High Court, William Gummow, Sir Anthony Mason, Sir Gerald Brennan and Murray Gleeson.

 In February 2008, the Hong Kong government established a Task Group on Constitutional Development to study options for the election of the CE and the formation of the LegCo in the 2012 elections, within the framework laid down by the NPCSC's declaration.
-Following public consultation, on 24 June 2010 the LegCo passed an electoral reform package for the 2012 elections of the CE and the LegCo.
-The NPSC approved the reforms in August 2010.
-Under the new arrangements, the Election Committee for CE elections increased from 800 to 1200 persons and the number of LegCo seats to be contested increased from 60 to 70.
-Of the ten new LegCo seats, five represent functional constituencies and five represent geographic constituencies.
-This maintains the 50:50 split between functional and geographic constituency seats required by the December 2007 NPCSC Decision.
+In 2010, following public consultation, an electoral reform package was passed for the 2012 elections of the CE and the LegCo, which broadened the Election Committee for the Chief Executive and increased the number of LegCo seats, but maintained the 50/50 split between popularly elected and functional constituency seats.

 Parties in the LegCo are traditionally divided between the Pro-establishment (i.e. pro-Beijing) and Pan-democrat (favoring greater autonomy from Beijing and greater democratic rights) camps.
 In the 2012 LegCo election the Pro-establishment camp won 43 seats including 17 geographic constituencies, 2 “super seats” and 24 functional constituencies.
 The Pan-democrat camp won 27 seats including 18 geographic constituencies, 3 “super seats” and 6 functional constituencies.
 As the Pan-democrat camp holds more than a third of LegCo seats, it has the power to veto constitutional changes.

 Hong Kong is a major international financial centre and a leading world trading entity.
 Hong Kong is amongst the freest economies in the world and is home to some of the region's most important corporate headquarters.
-In 2012, Hong Kong topped the World Economic Forum's Financial Development Index.
+In 2012, Hong Kong, with a population of around 7.2 million, topped the World Economic Forum's Financial Development Index.
 In GDP (PPP terms) it stands as the world’s 36th-largest economy.
-The city occupies an area smaller than the Australian Capital Territory and has a population of about one third of Australia’s.
 Hong Kong is a major provider of services to China and is the mainland's designated centre for the internationalisation of the Renminbi.
-Its economic prospects now depend largely on its links with China.

 Hong Kong’s economic integration with mainland China developed through the 1980s with the establishment of China’s first Special Economic Zone in Shenzhen, just across the border, transforming a fishing village into a gleaming metropolis of over 10 million people.
 Investment by Hong Kong industrialists across the Pearl River Delta (PRD), arching from Hong Kong in the East through Shenzhen, Dongguan, Guangzhou, Foshan, Zhongshan and Zhuhai to Macau in the West, has been one of the main drivers of China’s rapid economic modernisation.

-Since 2004, the China-Hong Kong Closer Economic Partnership Arrangement (CEPA) has accelerated integration between Hong Kong and the PRD, giving favourable treatment to Hong Kong manufactures and services that meet rules of origin criteria.
-The non-discrimination against foreign-owned companies under these criteria has allowed some Australian companies to benefit from CEPA and gain greater access to mainland China.
+Since 2004, the China-Hong Kong Closer Economic Partnership Arrangement (CEPA) has accelerated integration between Hong Kong and the PRD, giving favourable treatment to Hong Kong manufactures and services.
+The lack of discrimination against foreign-owned companies has allowed Australian companies to benefit from CEPA and gain greater access to mainland China.
 Infrastructure projects such as a bridge linking Hong Kong, Macau and Zhuhai (commenced in November 2011, due to be completed in 2016) and a high-speed rail link to Guangzhou via Shenzhen (commenced in January 2010, due to be completed in 2015) are expected to improve transport links with the region.

 Hong Kong’s manufacturing sector has moved almost completely to the mainland since the 1980s, and services now dominate its economy, accounting for 93 per cent of GDP.
 Over the past ten years, Hong Kong’s growth has been supported by the tourism industry, notably from the opening to mainland-Chinese tourists, boosting retail sales as well as hospitality and construction.
 The financial services sector is expected to grow further, boosted by China’s efforts to broaden the international use of the Renminbi.
 Australian service providers are actively engaged in banking, transport and logistics, employment consultancies, engineering, construction, aviation, architecture, accountancy, legal services, insurance, tourism and retailing.

-Following the global financial crisis, export-dependent Hong Kong was particularly affected by the slowdown in China and the decrease in demand from key re-exports markets in the United States and Europe, resulting in negative 2.5 per cent growth in 2009.
+Following the global financial crisis, export-dependent Hong Kong was affected by the slowdown in China and the decrease in demand from key re-exports markets in the United States and Europe, resulting in negative 2.5 per cent growth in 2009.
 2010 saw a quick recovery to 6.9 per cent growth before the Euro crisis dampened growth in 2011 (4.9 per cent) and 2012 (1.4 per cent).
-The fourth quarter of 2012 showed the strongest growth of the year, 2.5 per cent, and growth picked up slightly to record 2.8 per cent in the first quarter of 2013.
-Exports to the US and Europe were weak, with domestic demand and inbound tourism supporting growth.
+Growth has since picked up to record 3.3 per cent in the second quarter of 2013, supported by domestic demand and inbound tourism, with export to the US and Europe remaining weak.
 Hong Kong’s budget for 2013-14, the first under new Chief Executive C Y Leung, showed the economy in a strong fiscal position, with higher than expected revenue from land taxes revising the forecast for 2012-13 to a HK$65 billion (A$8.2 billion) surplus, after earlier estimates predicted a HK$3.4 billion deficit.

 Internationalisation of the Renminbi